Munneeeeb/toogle-button/README.md

 # toogle-button
-turn into light mode and darkmode
+turn into light mode and darkmode with HTML CSS ans javascript